sebastiangraf/treetank/README.md

 Current subprojects are:

-* Binding to Filesystems and iSCSI (over jSCSI)
-* Implementing graphical user interface
+* Andreas Rain (Binding to Filesystems and iSCSI (over jSCSI) and Implementing graphical user interface)

 Concluded subprojects were: